BenAgro314/engsci_vault/BME205 Part 2/BME205 Week 14; Control of Breathing.md

 			- firing causes inspiration (by stimulating efferent neuronal cell bodies in the spinal cord)
 			- many DRG neurons project into the VRG
 				- if these projections are their only ones, the neurons are called **respiratory interneurons**
+			- see image below
+			- excitation for about 2 seconds for contraction and inspiration
+			- inhibition for about 3 sections for relaxation and expiration
 		- **vental respiratory group (VRG)**
 			- composed of inspiratory neurons and expiratory neurons
 			- expiratory neurons